yomishino/FFXIVActionEffectRange/README.md

 May be used as a supplement/replacement to the actions' VFXs in showing effect range related information, such as where has the action landed and how large an area it covered.

-**:warning: Note on Patch 6.1 update**

-The plugin has been updated for Patch 6.1 (with new features added).

-However, it has not been fully updated for new actions added in 6.1.
-Please expect incorrect drawing for some of the new actions for the moment.

 ## How to Install